ResetXPDR/MSFS_AutoFPS/README.md

   - If such an MSFS2020 or MSFS2024 profile does not exist then the settings in the Default profile will be used.
   - When adaptive frame generation is detected, a base FPS will be used for the target FPS because the frame generation multiplier is variable and is not currently detectable.
   - If you make changes to your LS settings after starting a flight, press AutoFPS's Reset button so that AutoFPS can redetect them correctly.
+- FSR3 FG is now supported for MSFS 2024 as of SU2.
+  - Although FSR3 FG can be implemented with an adaptive multiplier, MSFS currently implements it with a fixed 2X multiplier that is active regardless of whether MSFS has the focus or not.
 - Multi Frame Generation, available only for users with 5000 series nVidia GPUs, is unable to be auto detected by the app at this time due to the privileged access need to read this setting.
   - In the interim, a manual MFG multiplier and target MFG FPS selection will be presented on the UI when a 5000 series nVidia GPU is detected.
   - Match the app's MFG multiplier with what you have set for MFG with MSFS in nVidia settings.